Republic Polytechnic: History

 Republic Polytechnic was established in July 2002.
 First located at the former Ministry of Education headquarters at Tanglin, the polytechnic was established as a statutory board a month later.
 The polytechnic admitted its pioneer batch of students in July 2003 across three schools, Applied Science, Engineering and Information and Communications (now Infocomm).
 In 2005, the polytechnic opened two new schools, Technology for the Arts and Sports, Health and Leisure.

 Construction of the new campus in Woodlands was completed in stages.
-The Republic Polytechnic Centre was opened in November 2005 by the then Minister for Education Tharman Shanmugaratnam.
-In March 2006, the polytechnic officially moved to its Woodlands campus.
-The Woodlands Campus was declared officially open by Prime Minister Lee Hsien Loong in July 2007.
+The Republic Polytechnic Centre was opened in November 2005 by Tharman Shanmugaratnam who was the Minister for Education.
+In March 2006, the polytechnic officially moved to its Woodlands campus and was declared officially open by Lee Hsien Loong the Prime Minister in July 2007.

 In March 2008, the polytechnic opened a fifth school, the School of Hospitality, to support the growing hospitality sector.
 In 2012, the polytechnic renamed the Centre for Professional Development as the Academy for Continuing Education @ RP and launched its first part-time diploma.
 That same year witnessed the launch of the Centre for Enterprise and Communication (later renamed as the School of Management and Communication in 2016) and an aerospace training facility, The Aerospace Hub.

 The Centre of Innovation for Supply Chain Management (COI-SCM) was launched in 2013 and this was followed by an Aquaculture Centre in 2014.
 In 2016, the Republic Polytechnic Industry Centre was launched to deepen industry collaboration and support upskilling for individuals, housing a suite of laboratories and experiential learning facilities under one roof.

 The polytechnic opened the Republic Polytechnic Academy for Continuing Education @ Paya Lebar (RP ACE @ Paya Lebar) in November 2018 to bring its Continuing Education and Training (CET) courses closer to the public. and launched Singapore's first-ever SkillsFuture Work-Study Programme where students worked full-time with participating companies and took classes towards obtaining a part-time diploma.

 2019 saw the polytechnic opening an agriculture technology laboratory that features urban farming facilities and the launch of a part-time Diploma in Applied Science (Urban Agricultural Technology).
 Two experiential training facilities in transport and cybersecurity were opened in the same year in partnership with the Land Transport Authority, and RSA and Ensign InfoSecurity respectively.